Townsville Quick Facts

 Fields of Study

-Aquaculture, biological sciences, botany, (including tropical ecology & tropical plant sciences,) chemistry, earth sciences, environmental science, geography, marine biology, microbiology, physics, zoology.
+Aquaculture, biological sciences, botany (including tropical ecology & tropical plant sciences) chemistry, earth sciences, environmental science, geography, marine biology, microbiology, physics, and zoology.

 James Cook University

 Fall semester (Semester II): early July to late November

 Spring semester (Semester I): early February to late-June

 With a population of approximately 160,000, Townsville is the second-largest city in the state of Queensland.
 Advantageously situated on Cleveland Bay at the mouth of the Ross River, it has long been one of Australia’s most important ports and a major center of trade with the Pacific Islands.
 Moreover, resting in the tropical northeastern corner of the country, known locally as North Queensland, Townsville proudly serves as a gateway to some of the country’s most prized natural treasures: from the Great Barrier Reef to lush tropical rain forests (protected by World Heritage destination), from the savanna woodlands and the vast grazing lands to the northern reaches of the Great Dividing Range.
 Off beyond the mountains lies the rich volcanic plateau of the Atherton Tablelands, home to prolific plant and animal life.